samscho98/claude-ai-file-organizer/README.md

 ## 🧠 Using with Claude AI

 1. Run the organizer on your project
-2. Navigate to the output directory
+2. The tool will automatically open the export folder with organized files
 3. Either:
    - Upload the generated files to Claude AI directly
    - Copy the content of the `project_name_structure.json` file